Approximation and bounding techniques for the Fisher-Rao distances between parametric statistical models: Introduction

 Second, we consider generic schemes and algorithms in \S\ref{sec:approxscheme}: We describe a simple method to approximate the Fisher-Rao lengths of curves in \S\ref{sec:approxFRlength} (Proposition~\ref{prop:approxFRlength}) based on discretizations and $f$-divergences or length element approximations (Proposition), present an approximation technique relying on a property of metric geodesics in \S\ref{sec:metricspace} (Proposition~\ref{prop:frepsgeo}), and approximation algorithms with guaranteed errors when geodesics or pregeodesics are available in closed-form with tight lower and upper bounds (Algorithm~\ref{algo:multerrorgeo}, Algorithm~\ref{algo:multerrorpregeo}, and Algorithm~\ref{algo:adderror} in \S\ref{sec:adderr}).

 In \S\ref{sec:HessianMetric}, we consider Fisher metrics which are Hessian metrics~\cite{Shima-2007}, and report upper bounds (Proposition~\ref{prop:ubhessian}) which are square roots of Jeffreys-Bregman divergences on the Fisher-Rao distances and correspond to Fisher-Rao energies of dual curves well-studied in information geometry (Proposition~\ref{prop:JBDRealization}).
 Those square roots of Jeffreys-Bregman upper bounds are tight at infinitesimal scales.
-Examples of Hessian Fisher metrics are Fisher metrics obtained from exponential or mixture families, 2D elliptical distribution families, etc. In practice, a simple test on the Fisher information matrix (Property~\ref{prop:hessiantest}) allows to check whether the corresponding Fisher metric is a Hessian metric or not.
+Examples of Hessian Fisher metrics are Fisher metrics obtained from exponential or mixture families, 2D elliptical distribution families, etc.

 In \S\ref{sec:lowerboundiso}, we consider lower bounds which can be obtained by isometric embeddings of Fisher-Rao manifolds into higher-dimensional manifolds: The Fisher-Rao distances distances are preserved whenever the embedded Fisher-Rao submanifolds are totally geodesic.
 Otherwise, we get lower bounds which are tight at infinitesimal scales.